North Node | South Node | Chiron | Ceres | Juno | Pallas Athene | Vesta Moon's Nodes

 Unlike the drunken centaurs, Chiron was wise, with extensive knowledge of the healing arts, astrology, music and medicine.
 Heracles (Hercules) unintentionally wounded his teacher in the knee, during his battle with the centaurs.
 Thus his wound was in a sense self-inflicted, for he himself had taught the hero to make the poisoned arrow by dipping it in the blood of the Hydra.
 The last of his kind, Chiron relinquished immortality so that the titanic rebel Prometheus (who brought the gift of fire—stolen from the gods—to the human race) could be released from his eternal torment.
 Thus he died so that humanity might live.
 After his death, he was placed in the firmament as the constellation Sagittarius.

 A comet-like planetoid now called Chiron was discovered in 1977.
 It travels between the courses of Saturn and Uranus in a highly elliptical 51-year orbit, closer at perihelion to the Sun than Saturn and almost as far out at aphelion as Uranus.
 This has the effect of moving him swiftly through some signs, such as Libra, but very slowly through others, such as Aries.
-The first of many such minor planets (Centaurs) to be discovered, Chiron still remains the largest and most significant of these in terms of human destiny.
+Although neither the first nor the largest of many such minor planets (Centaurs) to be discovered, Chiron still remains the most significant of these in terms of human destiny.

 Asteroids

-- Some asteroids have been found to have astrological value, especially with relation to women's issues and the development of influences more related to the feminine side and the power of the goddess.
-These tiny planetoids are generally found orbiting the Sun in a belt between Mars and Jupiter comprising thousands of cosmic boulders, some as little as a few meters across and some reasonably large.
-However, their orbits are variable and those described in this article have been found to be useful in modern astrology.
+Some asteroids have been found to have astrological value, especially with relation to women's issues and the development of influences more related to the feminine side and the power of the goddess.
+These tiny planetoids are generally located orbiting the Sun in a belt between Mars and Jupiter comprising thousands of cosmic boulders, some as little as a few meters across and some reasonably large: Ceres, for example, measures almost 1000 km in diameter, so it would fit nicely into Texas and is slightly larger than France.
+Their orbits are variable, with some actually intersecting that of the Earth (most palæontologists believe that a collision with an asteroid 65 million years ago caused the extinction of the dinosaurs at the end of the cretaceous period).
+However, as with the Fixed Stars, not all of them are astrologically significant.
+Those described in this article have been found to be useful in modern astrology.
+In recent years quite a number of other asteroids have developed an astrological following, but these are still the main four.

-Speculation has it that the asteroid belt is made up of the remnants of a large disintegrated planet, or it might be that these are the pieces from which a planet will one day coalesce.
+Interestingly, Bode's Law predicts that a planet should be found where we now see the asteroid belt and in 1801 Giuseppe Piazzi, following Bode's formula, discovered Ceres—thinking he had found a new planet.
+Indeed, the first four asteroids to be discovered were classified as planets, though they were later demoted to minor planets, or asteroids, in the 1850's when it had become clear that there were so many of them [].
+Speculation has it that the asteroid belt may be made up of the remnants of a disintegrated larger planet; or it might be that these are the pieces from which a planet will one day coalesce.
 Science is unsure.
-Chiron, on the other hand, orbits much further out, between Saturn and Uranus, so is not usually called an asteroid ("starlet"), because it is not in the "belt" between Mars and Jupiter.
+Chiron, on the other hand, orbits much further out, between Saturn and Uranus, so is not usually called an asteroid because it is not in the "belt" between Mars and Jupiter.

 Back to Top